Vipulpraeek403/Spotify_analysis_project/README.md

-Here’s an updated section for the **Spotify Analysis Project with Query Optimization** README, focusing on the query optimization performed.
+Here’s an updated section for the **Spotify Analysis Project with Query Optimization** focusing on the query optimization performed.
 ---

 ## Query Optimization Technique